 I glance around to see if I’m the only one who heard that.
 Everyone is rapt, including Laura and Kissy.
 So I’m the only one.
 Fan-fucking-tastic.

 Jint turns around and walks up to Jager and sticks the bloody knife under his chin.
 The blade is cooking Hawgs’ blood and it hisses and spits.
-“This is because of you!” she shouts.
-“Because of you and her!
-And now she has my son!”
+“This is because of you,” she shouts.
+“Because of you and her.
+And now she has my son.”

-Jager slowly puts his hand over her wrist and pushes the knife down.
+Jager puts his hand over her wrist and pushes the knife down.
 The blade is still active and it cuts through his tooth necklace.
 The gruesome pearls clatter to the floor.
 “She has MY son,” he says.
 “And she will not keep him the day.”
 He looks around.
 “Who will follow me to the Scorpions’ lair and take back what is mine?”

 Everyone roars.
 Jager raises his fist and leads the way out of the room.

 I grab Laura’s hand as the crowd forms around us and we start to move.
 This must be what fish in those big schools feel like.
-Swim!
-Swim now!
-We’re all swimming and you have to swim, too!
-This doesn’t work if you don’t swim!
-C’mon, swim!
+Swim.
+Swim now.
+We’re all swimming and you have to swim, too.
+This doesn’t work if you don’t swim.
+C’mon, swim.
 I squeeze Laura’s hand and she squeezes back.
 I wish I could tell her that this isn’t real, that Jint’s got some pretty big puppet strings going on right now, but there’s no way I’m going to blurt something out and spoil the show.
 I know how many knives she’s got, and I don’t want to be part of the spectacle aside from a quiet spectator.
 Quiet means I don’t get impaled.

 The pirate school swims its way directly to the team bus’ airlock.
 Maurice makes the mistake of being out in the hallway and gets scooped up.
 I hear some prim objections followed by coarse yelling and he shuts up and goes along for the ride.
 I wonder if this is how pirate raids go.
 Somebody gets mad, makes a rousing cry, and it happens.
 Immediately.
 No planning.
 No strategy.
 Just up and go.
 I then wonder how pirate raids are deemed a success.
 Most ships shot down?
 Most people maimed or killed?
 Or just showing up and surprising the other guy and stealing some of his stuff?
 Maybe that’s it.

 We all pile into the team bus.
 Well, almost all of us.
 Still holding onto me, Laura grabs Jager’s hand and pulls us back from the mob.
 It flows around us and into the ship, no longer needing its leader, already knowing what it needs to do.
-Swim!
-Attack!
-Kill!
+Swim.
+Attack.
+Kill.

 “What is this?”
 Jager demands.